|

 the British audio manufacturer.

-introduced the incredible
+introduced the stunning 117 lb.

-(shown at right, above) rated at an
+RB-5000 Power Amplifier (also shown at right, above) rated at an

-in common with the RB-5000 than just the knobs!
+RB-5000 has more in comming with the RX-1603 than just the knobs!

 The RX-1603